TeskaLabs/splang-docs/docs/language/types.md

 ## Generic types

 Generic types are used in the early stage of the SP-Lang parsing, optimization and compilation.
-The complementary type is "Specific type".
+The complementary type is _Specific type_.
 The SP-Lang resolves generic types into specific types by the mechanism called _type inference_.
 If generic type cannot be resolved into specific, the compilation will fail and you need to provide more information for a type inference.